An asymptotic theory for the high-Reynolds-number flow past a shear-free circular cylinder: Asymptotic analysis

-where $\psi_s^\ast = \psi / U_\infty a \delta$ is the non-dimensional form of stream-function near stagnation region.
-This expression of $\eta$, (\ref{eqn:eta_magnitude_st}) along with (\ref{eqn:vorticity_stagnation_1}) gives the expression of vorticity in the final stage of boundary layer.
-Because this region is inviscid, meaning vorticity is constant along streamline and hence, the same expression will give the vorticity in stagnation region:
+where $\psi_s^\ast = \psi / (U_\infty a \delta)$ is the non-dimensional stream-function near the rear stagnation point.
+Combining expressions (\ref{eqn:eta_magnitude_st}) and (\ref{eqn:vorticity_stagnation_1}) we obtain an expression for vorticity in the final stage of boundary layer.
+Since this region is inviscid, vorticity remains constant along streamlines.
+We therefore arrive at the following expression for vorticity in the stagnation region: